Horlawhumy-dev/djangoheroku/index.md

 ```bash
 $ pip install django_heroku
 ```
-Now add this to the `settings.py` file and please ensure that you save the all file.
+Now add this to the `settings.py` file and please ensure that you save the all files.
 ```
     import django_heroku
     django_heroku.settings(locals())